 It brings together top industry leaders across creative, marketing and media to take collective, urgent action in eliminating outdated gender stereotypes and driving long-term, positive cultural change.
 This is especially true when it comes to the depiction of women, where much of the advertising industry’s reliance on gender typecasting has tended to fall.

 The Alliance will be rooted in tangible actions and measurable targets.
 This initial meeting will help determine where industry leaders will focus first.
 It will then be the responsibility of every member – invitees include Unilever and the likes of WPP, Cannes Lions, Diageo, Facebook, Google, IPG, Johnson & Johnson, Mars, Microsoft, Twitter and more – to ensure those targets are achieved.
 We will track our progress as a group at a second Alliance meeting later this year, and at many more after that.

 Taking action on equality

-Meanwhile, back within Unilever’s own four walls, we are adopting an unstereotyped mindset in how we work too.
+Meanwhile, at Unilever we’re adopting an unstereotyped mindset in how we work.
 As a company, we have a deep and long-standing commitment to all forms of diversity, especially gender.
 Our research has also told us that three in four people agree that senior leaders have the greatest responsibility to step up and take action on equality.